Airline Pet Travel Rules: What Travelers Should Know

 Under-Seat Carrier Placement

-The carrier must be placed and fit under the seat in front of you.
+The carrier must be placed and fit under the seat in front of you, similar to general carry-on and checked baggage rules.
+Seat selection and upgrades may affect under-seat space availability when traveling with pets.

 Non-Aggressive and Odor-Free Pets